juliamelchert/cs361-p3/README.md

     the amount of error handling lines and made it difficult to validate the input correctly.
 We decided to change our approach when rereading the project requirements as the input string alphabet was represented as integer numbers instead of a wider range of characters.
     Even with this initial struggle, we worked well together by working on the project at different times, so as to avoid merge conflicts, and both being willing to put in the work on the project in order to get it done.
+Additionally, we made a testing class even though there are only
+    3 outputs to compare to.
+This wasn't a good use of time and took an hour to debug through but it was good to practice making jUnit tests.

 * What concepts still aren't quite clear?